zzolo/zzolo.github.com/_posts/2013-07-17-why-i-code-in-the-newsroom.md

 title: Why I code in the newsroom
 ---

-As part of the 2014 [Open News Fellowship](http://www.mozillaopennews.org/fellowships/) application drive, some of us that code/hack/develop/program in the newsroom were asked to write about why we do.
-I actually wanted to write about this for a while, so it worked out nicely.
+Read this and then go apply for the 2014 [Open News Fellowship](http://www.mozillaopennews.org/fellowships/)!

 _For those of us coming from a software background, let's make a distinction around what is developing in the newsroom.
 Developing in the newsrooms is not working on the infrastructure behind a news website; it means making the news with code, such as data visualization, analysis, interaction design, and much more.
 This line gets blurry sometimes, of course, but the idea is important._